devlaming/mgreml/README.md

 Please notice that the labels of the covariates (i.e. in the header row) do **not** need to be numerical, of course.
 Also, missing values can be encoded non-numerically (e.g. as `NA` or `NaN`), see [Missing data and unbalancedness](#missing-data-and-unbalancedness) for more details.

-Notice that analyses including covariates are computationally slightly more demanding.
+Notice that analyses including covariates are computationally slightly more demanding per BFGS iteration.
 E.g. in this case we have 10 covariates (i.e. the intercept + 9 additional covariates in `./tutorial/covar.txt`), each of which is allowed to have a different effect on each trait.
 As we have 10 traits, this means we have 100 fixed effects in total, which our model needs to take into account.

-If we compare the new estimates of heritability (see below) to the true values, taking the standard errors of the estimates into account, we see the strong bias is gone.
+If we compare the new SNP-based heritability estimates in file `./tutorial/covs.HSq.out` to the true values, taking the standard errors of the estimates into account, we see the strong bias is gone:

 | trait | heritability | standard error |
 | --- | --- | --- |